Find Affordable College Courses

 $15,870 Average Tuition & Fees

-Fort Hays State University came in at #8 in this year’s edition of the Best Value Sociology Schools in the Plains States Region ranking.
-Located in the town of Hays, FHSU is a public college with a fairly large student population.
+Fort Hays State University ranked #8 on this year’s Best Value Sociology Schools in the Plains States Region list.
+Located in the remote town of Hays, FHSU is a public school with a fairly large student population.

 FHSU undergraduate students pay an average of $15,870 in tuition and fees each year.
 While working on their degree, sociology majors at FHSU accumulate an average of around $32,995 in student debt.